 3.)
 A Potluck Friendsgiving Dinner

-The third and final style of Friendsgiving that we’ll look at is a potluck style dinner.
+The third style of Friendsgiving that we’ll look at is a potluck style dinner.
 This is the simplest way to host with a large crowd.
 Invitations don’t have to be formal, but can still be sent via mail if you’d like.
 I’ve found that for events with everyone bringing food, I like to use Facebook Events.
-It allows guests to see what others are bringing.
+It allows guests to post and see what others are bringing.

 Think about where you want the line to start and place the plates at that end of the table.
 Cutlery can be placed in caddies and set near the plates.
 Napkins can be placed next to the cutlery caddies.
 Always have a separate table for drinks because pouring beverages can slow the line down and cause potential messes.
 The food line up should be hot foods, cold foods, room temperature foods, salads, and finally breads and rolls.
 Be sure to put condiments near the type of food they pair with such as salad dressings with the salad, and cranberry sauce near the turkey.
 To help with temperature control, you can use chafing dishes to keep foods hot, or ice platters to keep food cold.